Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 After the takeover there was a major drive to improve customer service, with a change programme that touched everyone in the business, from the stockroom to the boardroom.
 In a marked change to the management style of earlier years, instead of telling people to give better service, there was a real effort to engage them.
 HR Director Don Rose evangelised the new approach, explaining to everyone that those who served customers were the most important people in the business, and deserved to be treated with respect.
 This meant that Managers needed to discuss and agree things with their people in team meetings rather than simply barking orders and shouting a lot.

-Managers left Henley with the skills and materials to put the word out to their teams.
-The great majority also left with the enthusiasm and commitment to make change happen.
+Attendees returned to their day-jobs with new skills and materials, and a new perspective to share with their teams.
+The great majority embraced the concepts, applying enthusiasm and commitment to make change happen and revitalize the business.
 The training materials were designed to be on the wavelength of the people who would use them, and were light-hearted and funny, despite the serious subject matter.
 New characters were developed called 'warm fuzzies' (above, left, and below).
 The creatures gave good service, leaving customers happy and positive.
 There was also a nemesis, the 'cold prickly', which symbolised the rude and sometimes off-hand behaviour that some perceived to have become a hallmark of Woolworth service at the time.
 The approach caught the imagination of the younger staff, encouraging some to rethink their attitudes.
 The training also honoured the good service and attentiveness of many of the chain's longer servers, which helped to keep that important group on-side.
 Customer surveys soon started to show improvement, particularly for those visiting on Saturday, the busiest day.

 The 'warm fuzzies' training and engagement brand from the 1980s.
 The image shows the warm fuzzies working in many of the Woolies departments of the time!